 For the security group with have to make a new one with allows the EC2 instances to talk to the RDS.

 Now that our RDS is existing let's configure our secrets manager so that when the web server would like to access the RDS it will gain access, using the sample code given when we configured the user data the web server will know where to look.
 Make sure in the secret value you add a secret key called "dbname" and the secret value is the name of the database.

 And create another policy to attach to our instances so that when the time comes it can access the RDS.

 Finally, attach the policy to the SSM instance profile.

 I know there's an S3 bucket to create and configure to make static but you can walk through this part and troubleshoot any problems you bump into.
 I hope this workshop helped some but there's many more you can do!

-This website let's you be able to pick which service you would like to have more hands on with.
-You do the workshops, take screenshots of your work, and write a blog just like I am and stand out to employers if your job hunting! could even talk about them in interviews.
-Or maybe when your studying for AWS certifications and is a hands-on learner like me to understand a topic you can pick a service your struggling with and build it.
+This website lets you be able to pick which service you would like to have more hands-on with.
+You do the workshops, take screenshots of your work, and write a blog just like I am and stand out to employers if you are job hunting! could even talk about them in interviews.
+Or maybe when you studying for AWS certifications and is a hands-on learner like me to understand a topic you can pick a service you struggling with and build it.
 The possibilities are endless!

-I plan on doing more Azure based labs in the future, already have the AZ-900 scheduled!
+I plan on doing more Azure-based labs in the future, and already have the AZ-900 scheduled!

-Like always thank you for taking the time to read my blog and I hope this help someone 😃
+Like always thank you for taking the time to read my blog and I hope this helps someone 😃